Research topics, current projects and interests

 My current research focuses on the theoretical and methodological foundations of Mesoeconomics.
 I consider that the "mesoeconomic level" is relevant to identify collective action for changes in capitalism.

-How can economists setting light on the creative potential of the instituting margins inside capitalism?
-Those margins can be defined as the situations in which actors create new rules which can progressively become an instituted economy taking part to the institutional changes in capitalism.
-I am focusing on "Global Value Chain" and "Global Production Network" literature in order to underline the capabilities of small firms to develop strategies to gain power within the mesoeconomic areas that constitute GVCs and GPNs.
+How can economists setting light on the creative potential of the innovative niche markets inside capitalism?
+Those niches can be defined as the situations in which actors (such as SMEs) create new conditions which can progressively become an instituted economy taking part to the institutional changes in an industry.
+I am focusing on "Global Value Chain" and "Global Production Network" literature in order to underline the capabilities of small firms to develop strategies to gain power within the mesoeconomic arenas that constitute GVCs and GPNs.

 Consequently, this research agenda has immediate applications for the understanding of institutional changes in capitalism at the age of the globalization.